 So, I came up with the easiest idea ever so that you get exactly the right amount of zucchini you need for perfect results in these muffins, and the zucchini is not only invisible to the eye, you cannot taste it whatsoever.
 Nobody will ever know!

-My trick?
-Zucchini pureed with the water.
+Zucchini pureed with the water!
 No shreds or bits of zucchini in sight.
 This way the water and zucchini blended together become a super creamy, smooth puree that gives all the moisture and texture to the muffins.

 HOW TO MAKE VEGAN CHOCOLATE ZUCCHINI MUFFINS